 In March 2017, the European Money Markets Institute ("EMMI") published a position paper setting out the legal grounds for certain proposed reforms to EURIBOR.
 The proposed reforms seek to clarify the EURIBOR specification, to align the current methodology with the Benchmark Regulation, the IOSCO Principles (i.e., nineteen principles which are to apply to Benchmarks used in financial markets as published by the Board of the International Organisation of Securities Commissions in July 2013) and other regulatory recommendations and to adapt the methodology to better reflect current market conditions.
 EMMI is more specifically aiming to evolve the current quote based methodology to a transaction based methodology in order to better reflect the underlying interest that it intends to measure and adapt to the prevailing market conditions.
 In particular, it is contemplated that it will be anchored on actual market transaction input data whenever available, and on other funding sources if transaction data are insufficient.
 In a statement published in January 2018, EMMI indicated that it aims to launch the hybrid methodology for EURIBOR by the fourth quarter of 2019 at the latest, in accordance with the transitional period provided for by the Benchmark Regulation.
-On 29 March 2018, EMMI launched its first stakeholder consultation on the hybrid methodology.
-The consultation closed on 15 May 2018 and is followed by an in-depth testing of the proposed methodology under live conditions from May to August 2018.
+As presented in a first stakeholder consultation paper published by EMMI at the end of March 2018, the proposed hybrid methodology is composed of a three-level waterfall, which leverages on market transactions whenever available.
+In February 2019, EMMI published the summary of stakeholder feedback on a second consultation paper on a hybrid methodology for EURIBOR.
+At the same time, EMMI also published a blueprint of the methodology, targeted to non-expert audiences and aimed at providing further transparency and clarity on the hybrid methodology.
+EMMI expects to file for authorisation to the Belgian Financial Services and Markets Authority by the second quarter of 2019.
+Subsequently, EMMI will start transitioning panel banks from the current EURIBOR methodology to the hybrid methodology, with a view to finishing this process before the end of 2019.